Nichelle Nichols, who played Uhura in ‘Star Trek’ franchise, dies at 89

-Nichelle Nichols, an actress whose role as the communications chief Uhura in the original “Star Trek” franchise in the 1960s helped break ground on TV by showing a Black woman in a position of authority and who shared with co-star William Shatner one of the first interracial kisses on American prime-time television, died July 30 at 89.
+Nichelle Nichols, an actress whose role as the communications chief Uhura in the original “Star Trek” franchise in the 1960s helped break ground on TV by showing a Black woman in a position of authority and who shared with co-star William Shatner one of the first interracial kisses on American prime-time television, died July 30 in Silver City, N.M.
+She was 89.

 Her son, Kyle Johnson, announced the death on Facebook.
 Her former agent Zachery McGinnis also confirmed the death but did not have further details.
 Ms. Nichols had a stroke in 2015.